basheerrjoub/charge_phone_useing_threads-_in_C/README.md

-# charge phone using threads- in C
+# charge phone using threads in C
 -Compile using "makefile"
 Use this command to run the script:
 ```